-Dementia and loss of cognitive functioning can be frightening experiences as individuals age.
-Memories can disappear, daily tasks become more difficult, and patients and caregivers are often feel hopeless about how to handle these difficulties.
+Dementia and the loss of cognitive function can be a frightening part of the aging process for many.
+Memories can disappear, daily tasks become more difficult, and patients and their caregivers can often feel a sense of hopelessness about how to handle these life changes.

 What is Dementia?

-There are several forms of dementia, some of the most common types include:
+There are several recognized types of dementia, some of the most common include:

 Lewy Body Dementia

-Caused by abnormal protein deposits called Lewy Bodies.
-Commonly causes increased difficulty with cognitive tasks, movements, and sleep.
+Abnormal protein deposits in the brain called Lewy Bodies commonly cause increased difficulty with cognitive tasks, movements, and sleep.

-Caused by vascular disease or injury to the brain.
-This can lead to memory loss and cognitive decline.
+Vascular disease or injury to the brain can lead to memory loss and cognitive decline.

-Caused by atrophy (shrinking) of the frontal and Temporal lobes of the brain which lead to changes in behaviors.
+Atrophy or shrinking of the frontal and temporal lobes of the brain leading to behavioral changes.